 Applications are welcomed from individuals who regularly participate in golf and who show a desire and willingness to develop their sporting performance.
 Ideally golfers would be playing at - or playing towards - a single figure handicap.

-Learners will build a portfolio based around evidence generated by the various assessment methods in each unit.
+Students will build a portfolio based around evidence generated by the various assessment methods in each unit.
 They can expect to be assessed through: